mgiagnoni/MGIClassifiedsBundle/Resources/doc/index.rst

-About AcmeClassifiedsBundle
+About MGIClassifiedsBundle
 ===========================

-AcmeClassifiedsBundle allows to manage a simple classified advertising board.
+MGIClassifiedsBundle allows to manage a simple classified advertising board.
 It's a demo bundle built to give a practical example of the features of `LyraAdminBundle`_.
 This is a work in progress.
 While the *Getting Started* tutorial and other